The Intersection of Organic Form and Dimensional Art

 ENDANGERED RIVERS PROJECT GAKU x BEN MILLER x (Not) Gagosian EXHIBITION AT NEPENTHES NY: DIGITAL ART by Manabu Gaku Inada

-The layers were organized in 3D space using advanced digital tools, and special effects
+The layers were organized in 3D space using advanced digital tools, and special effects were added to enhance the presentation.

 ENDANGERED RIVERS PROJECT GAKU x BEN MILLER x (Not) Gagosian EXHIBITION AT NEPENTHES NY: DIGITAL ART by Manabu Gaku Inada